 The NSA is offering operational technology security guidance for the Defense Department as well as third-party military contractors and others in the wake of the SolarWinds supply chain attack.
 The agency notes that attackers could use IT exploits to pivot to OT systems.

 The latest edition of the ISMG Security Report features an analysis of whether the FBI removing malicious web shells from hundreds of compromised Microsoft Exchange Servers could set a precedent.
 Also featured is a description of an unusual fraud scam plus an update on security product development trends.

 Attackers are targeting unpatched SAP applications, and the exploits could lead to the hijacking of the vulnerable systems, data theft and ransomware attacks, SAP and Onapsis Research Labs report.
 They note that patches for most of the flaws have been available for several years.

-To deliver a secure "infrastructure-as-code" service, development teams must adopt a "shift left" strategy to bring all the applications and security under one umbrella to provide faster and continuous delivery of the fully automated code, according to Ori Bendet and Igor Markov of Checkmarx.
+To deliver a secure infrastructure-as-code service, development teams must adopt a "shift left" strategy that brings all the applications and security under one umbrella to provide faster and continuous delivery of the fully automated code, according to Ori Bendet and Igor Markov of Checkmarx.

 Cyberattacks can cause devastating

 of millions of dollars.

 The World Economic Forum’s 2020 Global Risk Report ranked